centria/fullstack/index.md

 ## Even more instructions

 * I assume you have read everything so far, and are still on this page.
-* When you register to the task submission system in the course, **use your centria email**, if you want to get the course credits in Centria!
+* When you register to the task submission system in the course, **use your Centria email**, if you want to get the course credits in Centria!
 * **ONLY CENTRIA EMAIL IS VALID, IF YOU WANT CREDITS TO CENTRIA.**

 ## Deadlines